ijh165/Postal-System-Sim/README.md

       5. Disallow attempts to pick up a nonexistent item or an item in transit.
 Don’t log such attempts.
       6. Disallow attempts to pick up an item twice.
 Don’t log such attempts.
     1.7 Successful delivery
-      1. Duringapickupattempttherecipientpicksupallitemswiththeirnameatthepostoffice of pickup.
+      1. During a pickup attempt the recipient picks up all items with their name at the post office of pickup.
 Write a item-complete entry to the destination post office log for each such item.

   2 Log entry types